 The brief was to create an object out of something dream like and intangible.

 Our group started by sharing ideas of what dreams/dream like states can be.
-We wrote words freely.
-We visually connected words that seemed to us to link together and from this began to pull out ideas for how to make a tangible object.
+We wrote and connected words that seemed to link together and from this began to pull out ideas for how to make a tangible object.

 We settled on using white feathers as a key component, reasoning that they can have an ethereal quality which conveys dreaminess.

 We sketched some ideas.
 An initial thought was to create a tree like structure out of wire, using the feathers as the ‘leaves’, branching off in different directions to demonstrate the way in which dreams can lead into various and unexpected and places in our minds.

 We eventually settled on suspending the feathers from the roof of a box-like structure using fishing wire.
 We decided on this for simplicity and impact, reasoning that in the time we had we could create something striking using this simple method.

 Through making our box we went through a number of ideas for its construction and finish.
 We first of all tried thin wire for its outline, wanting to be able to see in from all angles.
 This didn’t have much structural integrity!
 We therefore moved to folded cardboard for the edges.
 This allowed us to add sides, which we decided were needed so that the feathers would stand out.